 The Committee reviewed and discussed the Compensation Discussion and Analysis above with management.
-Based on the Committee's review and its discussions with management, the Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in the Company's Proxy Statement for the 2017 Annual Meeting.
+Based on the Committee's review and its discussions with management, the Committee approved the inclusion of the Compensation Discussion and Analysis in the Company's Proxy Statement for the 2018 Annual Meeting.

 Randolph C. Steer, M.D., Ph.D.
-(Chair) Karen Holbrook, Ph.D.
-John L. Higgins Harold Wiens Members of the Executive Compensation Committee
+(Chair) Harold Wiens Joseph Keegan, Ph.D.
+Members of the Executive Compensation Committee

-2017 Summary Compensation Table
+2018 Summary Compensation Table